 Aids, equipment and modifications

-The Rehabilitation Appliances Program (RAP) can help you access:
+The Rehabilitation Appliances Program (RAP) may help you access such as

 If the items you need are not available through RAP, you may be able to access them through your rehabilitation plan.